panva/hpke/docs/interfaces/KEM.md

 Encapsulates a shared secret to a recipient's public key.

-This is the sender-side operation that generates an ephemeral key pair, performs the KEM operation, and returns both the shared secret and the encapsulated key to send to the recipient.
+This is the sender-side operation that generates an ephemeral key pair, performs the KEM operation, and returns both the shared secret and the encapsulated secret to send to the recipient.

 #### Parameters